 - Transfers to and from reserves in the year are made in line with the Council's policy framework for earmarked reserves as approved as part of the annual budget setting process.
-In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2021/22. - 6.5 The 2020/21 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
-The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs £699,629 of the total variance relates to the pension cost adjustment for current service costs.
-There are then other cost variances that offset.
-This pension costs adjustment reflects the difference between the cash contributions the Council has made into the Pension Fund during the year and the value of pensions accumulated in the year calculated by the actuary.
-These additional costs are reversed out under net operating expenditure, having only a £4,917 bottom line impact on the revenue outturn position although the increase is reflected in long term liabilities on the Balance Sheet.
+In addition, some roll forward requests of budget underspends have been recommended for approval as part of the outturn report where there is no annual budget provision in 2022/23. - 6.5 The 2021/22 outturn report covers the final budget monitoring position for the year and provides a detailed commentary covering the budget variances and the reasons behind some of these, a copy of which can be found on the September Cabinet agenda.
+The reasons for some of the more significant movements included in the summary above in percentage terms are as follows: - Employee Costs The majority of the variance in employee costs, totalling £2,359k, is attributed to adjustments in current service costs for the Local Government Pension Scheme.
+This adjustment represents the difference between the Council's cash contributions to the Pension Fund during the year and the value of pensions accrued during the same period, as determined by the actuary.
+These additional costs are reversed out under net operating expenditure, resulting in no impact on the revenue outturn position.
+However, the increase is reflected in long-term liabilities on the Balance Sheet.
+Furthermore, there was a £96k impact due to a reduction in salary costs charged to and funded from the Capital programme. - Premises This includes £75k for contract cleaning, partially offset by an allocation from the general Covid support grant.
+Repairs and maintenance on council assets, such as car parks, public conveniences, and temporary accommodation, totalled £304k.
+Additionally, a full-year saving of £62k was achieved on sea defence costs. - Supplies and Services The majority of this variance is in relation to grants and contribution payments made in response to the pandemic.
+These include Test and Trace, Household Support, Local and Additional restrictions and Restart grants.
+These payments were fully funded by the Department for Business, Energy and Industrial Strategy (BEIS) and Department for Health and Social Care.
+In addition to these other variances include over expenditure of Computer costs (£154k), Bed and Breakfast charges (£185k), and Contractor payments